-A.3: The percentage of waiver deliverables that comply with the Interagency Cooperative Agreement.
-N = The number of waiver deliverables that comply with the Interagency Cooperative Agreement as documented by acceptance letters from Health Care Authority.
-D = The total number of waiver deliverables.
+A.3: Number & percent of waiver deliverables that comply with the Interagency Cooperative Agreement as documented by acceptance letters from HCA.
+N = Number of waiver deliverables that comply with the Interagency Cooperative Agreement as documented by acceptance letters from HCA.
+D = Total number of waiver deliverables.
+D = Total number of waiver deliverables.